Pete Buttigieg just rolled out details on his foreign policy vision. Here are the big takeaways.

-Buttigieg said he believes the Iran-nuclear deal negotiated by the Obama administration was preventing that nation from acquiring nuclear weapons.
+Like many fellow top Democrats seeking the nomination, Buttigieg said he believes the Iran-nuclear deal negotiated by the Obama administration was preventing that nation from developing nuclear weapons.

-"Whatever its imperfections," he said, "this was perhaps as close to the real 'art of the deal' as diplomatic achievements get," he said, referencing the title of President Trump's business-oriented memoir.
+"Whatever its imperfections," he said of the Obama-era deal, "this was perhaps as close to the real 'Art of the Deal' as diplomatic achievements get," he said, referencing the title of President Donald Trump's business-oriented memoir.

-A year ago, Trump reimposed sanctions on Iran by withdrawing the U.S. from the 2015 deal.
+A year ago, Trump reimposed sanctions on Iran by withdrawing the U.S. from the 2015 agreement.

 Buttigieg said a nuclear Iran poses too great a threat on Israel and Europe.

 Buttigieg said he would use diplomatic, economic and cyber tools to ensure Russia doesn't exploit weaknesses in U.S. elections.